sic128/UKBiobank_Related_Pairs_Case_Selection/README.md

 # UKBiobank_Related_Pairs_Case_Selection v1
-Given a phenotype list of individuals in UKBB, this script generates an unrelated subset that maximizes case individuals, based on a designated pihat (or kinship) value.
+Given a phenotype list of individuals in UK Biobank (UKBB) , this script generates an unrelated subset that maximizes case individuals, based on a designated pihat (or kinship) value.

 ## Getting started